SebastianoF/LaTeXCommenter/README.md

 ## Acknowledgements

-+ This code is developed within my PhD studies at UCL.
++ This code is developed within my PhD program at UCL.
 My studentship is supported by Wellcome / Engineering and Physical Sciences Research Council (EPSRC).